 Usually in January, when I can’t do much in the garden, I checkout all the Organic Gardening magazines I can find at the public library.
 OG is a wealth of info on vegetable gardens and soil health.
 Northwest Garden News is by local garden authors for the Washington and Oregon area.

-Gardening authors who have taught or simply entertained me include Margorie Fish (English), the late Christopher Lloyd (a British treasure), Henry Mitchell (humor), the late Ruth Stout (humor/practicality) the late Louise Beebe Wilder (fragrance), Ann Lovejoy (local), Steve Solomon (vegetables), Tracy DiSabato-Aust (perennial info/pruning).
+Gardening authors who have taught or simply entertained me include Margorie Fish (English), the late Christopher Lloyd (a British treasure), Henry Mitchell (humor), the late Ruth Stout (American humor/practicality) the late Louise Beebe Wilder (fragrance), Ann Lovejoy (garden design and plant care), Steve Solomon (vegetables), Tracy DiSabato-Aust (perennials/pruning).
 There are so many more, too many to remember or list.

 One of the most fun books for me has been Gardeners Latin: A Lexicon by Bill Neal.
 Don’t let your eyes glaze over yet…it simply explains the Latin botanical name structure and how to make sense of it all.
 When you buy a plant the label should have its Latin name.
 We tend to prefer the common name for its ease of use but across the country or world there are too many ‘Bluebells’ - you may not get the right one you saw in your friends garden.
-Around here bluebells refer to the spring blooming Hyacinthoides bulb but they could also refer to Campanula that bloom in summer.
-Additionally, the English bluebell is different from the Spanish bluebell.
+The common name bluebells can refer to the spring blooming Hyacinthoides bulb but they also refer to Campanula that bloom in summer, and in Texas they refer to Lisianthus (Eustoma grandiflora).
+Additionally, the English bluebell is different from the Spanish bluebell, one is stout, the other graceful and each with their own botanical name.
 Having the Latin will ensure the correct purchase.
 The book also contains numerous little known historical botanical facts.
 I refer to it a lot.
 Unfortunately it’s out of print, but available for purchase on-line at used book sales sites.
-I was excited to find a copy in ‘new’ condition on Amazon!
+I was excited to find a copy in ‘new’ condition on Amazon.

 On the web I refer to botany.com often for plant info.
 You can search by common name or Latin there.
 Many nurseries and catalog companies have wonderful and informative monthly newsletters.
 Some of my favorites are Old House Gardens (MI) and Christianson’s Nursery and Greenhouse (WA), both have websites you can sign up on.